Concepts and terminology

 You can also invite other accounts to enable GuardDuty and become associated with your AWS account in GuardDuty.
 If your invitations are accepted, your account is designated as the administrator account GuardDuty account, and the added accounts become your member accounts.
 You can then view and manage those accounts' GuardDuty findings on their behalf.

 Users of the administrator account can configure GuardDuty as well as view and manage GuardDuty findings for their own account and all of their member accounts.
-You can have up to 10,000 member accounts in GuardDuty.
+For information about the number of member accounts that your administrator account can manage, see GuardDuty quotas.

 Users of member accounts can configure GuardDuty as well as view and manage GuardDuty findings in their account (either through the GuardDuty management console or GuardDuty API).
 Users of member accounts can't view or manage findings in other members' accounts.